-Today we will be showing you how to install a cabin air filter on your Subaru Legacy.
+Today we will be showing you how to install a cabin air filter on an 2005 Subaru Legacy.

 To start we need to remove the chrome ring around the shift knob.
 To do that we can use a panel tool or a flat screw driver and pry it up.
 Take your time as not to scratch the plastic.
 Once we have the chrome ring removed we can use the panel tool to remove the shifter bezel by prying upwards on the part closer to the center console.
 Once we have pop it loose we can slide it away from the dash and turn it a bit.

 With the shifter bezel out of the way we can take a screw driver and remove the screw that holds the side trim on.
 Now that we have the screw removed we can remove the side trim by lifting the bottom and then pulling it straight back away from the dash.

 Now that we have that side trim removed we can remove the two screws one near the top and one near the bottom that hold the side of the center console.
 With those two screws removed we can move over to the end of the dash on the passenger side.

 Once there we can use our panel tool to pry loose the end panel pry on the bottom to undo that clip and then wiggle the top out from behind the dash.
 Now that we have that end panel off we can open the glove box and remove or unhook the rod or string on the right side of the glove box.
 Now that we have the string or rod removed we can remove the two push clips.
 The smaller one that holds the glove box housing to the metal bracket and the larger one that is the pivot pin for the glove box.
 To remove them use a Phillips screw driver to turn the middle part out then you can use your hand or a pair of needle nose pliers to remove the other part of the clip.